A Tangled Tale: Summary of Knots and solutions

 Knot VII, Petty Cash.
-The aunt and niece encounter "by a remarkable coincidence" others who are travelling not only on the same train, but at the same station, on the same day, at the same hour.
+Mad Mathesis and Clara from Knot V encounter "by a remarkable coincidence" others who are travelling not only on the same train, but at the same station, on the same day, at the same hour.
 Lunch bills are muddled due to the aunt's reluctance in writing down numbers that could "easily" be memorised.
+Thus a problem arises: to calculate sums from the bills.